nadavyeramazon/ab-sdlc-agent-ai-output/README.md

 **Notes:**
 - This is a destructive operation that removes all tasks from storage
-- No confirmation is required - the operation executes immediately
+- The frontend requires user confirmation before calling this endpoint
 - The operation is idempotent - calling it multiple times is safe
 - Returns 204 status code even when no tasks exist
 - Useful for testing, development, or clearing all data